Litauen/docs.bannerlordmodding.lt/modding/xml.md

 ??? question "How to properly make lord dead?"
     alive="false" makes him dead, but in description it writes: HERO_NAME is  member of ...

+## Kingdom

+Kingdom can exists without owning a Town.
+Castle is enough.
+(It was stated somewhere otherwise)